UKCloud/documentation/articles/portal/ptl-how-change-email-address.md

 1. [*Log in to the UKCloud Portal*](ptl-gs.md#logging-in-to-the-ukcloud-portal) using your login email address.

-2. Click your username in the toolbar and select **Update contact details**.
+2. In the toolbar, click your username and select **Update contact details**.

    ![Change contact details menu option ](images/ptl-mnu-change-details.png)